getsentry/tacos-gha/doc/USER_GUIDE.md

 would normally cause TACOS-GHA to take the locks will still do so.

 ### `🌮:apply`

+This label is only for use by the user who opened the pull request.
+Use by other users will fail.
+Should the original user not be available, the pull request should be closed, and a new one opened by a different user on the same branch.

 The `🌮:apply` label can be used to cause TACOS-GHA to apply the slice(s) involved in a pull request.
 For this to work, the pull request must not be a